-Developing a business plan is a highly effective way of deciding what your business is about and how to achieve your objectives.
-If you need to raise finance, a plan is essential.
+Developing a business plan is a highly effective way of deciding what your business is about and how you will achieve your objectives.
+If you need to raise finance, a business plan is essential.

 How to write a business plan

 Preparing a business plan helps you decide what your business strategy should be.
 It helps you avoid mistakes, identify the best opportunities and work out how to exploit them.
 A SWOT analysis is often a good starting point.

 If you'll be using your business plan to attract potential investors or lenders, you'll want it to present your business in the best light, helping convince them to support you.
 But the plan should still provide an accurate assessment of your prospects.
 Being realistic about weaknesses and any risks you face, and how you'll address them, helps you create a convincing and useful business plan.